strauss/maze/mazegame-server-ktor/doc/protocol.md

 A client can whisper a text message to a specific other client.
 In this scenario the player-ID of the sender/receiver is also appended.

+The server can communicate a speed change to the clients.

 The info code is one of the following:

 ### Text messages